yireo-training/magento2-example-theme-skeleton/README.md

-# TestThemeSkeleton module for Magento 2
+# TestThemeSkeleton theme for Magento 2